Theresa loves repurposing old things or turning things into other useful items. She loves creating something new from something old.

 - Once you are done, you can set it on a table, hang it on a wall, mirror, door, chalkboard, really anywhere!

-Extra: You can even add a ribbon so that I can hang the monogram/wreath.
-This looks so fresh on one’s front door, especially for Spring!
+Optional: You can even add a ribbon to hang the wreath.
+This looks so fresh on one’s front door, especially for spring!